telegraf/create-bot/readme.md

 ## Install

-🔥 If you have installed `yarn^0.24` or `npm5` you good to go without any extra installation!
+🔥 If you have installed `yarn` or `npm` you good to go without any extra installation!
 Just call `yarn create bot` or `npx create-bot`:

 ```bash